 Violet and gray are the two most different colors from the color palette, and when used as a mix, it inevitably produces a look of striking contrast.
-This mix of the two hues is a classy, modern choice which effortlessly carries a royal look.
-Feel free to add it in your living room if it’s a king that you want to feel like.
+This mix of the two hues is a classy, modern choice that effortlessly carries a royal look.
+Feel free to add it to your living room if it’s a king that you want to feel like.

 Take a look at how the dark grey so far and violet pillows mix so effortlessly to create a graceful charm.
-The white shades behind and the two lamps compliment the striking colors perfectly and bring a much deserved contemporary look inside of the room.
+The white shades behind and the two lamps complement the striking colors perfectly and bring a much-deserved contemporary look inside the room.

 11. Teal and Turquoise

 Two really broad palettes, turquoise and teal can blend with the color gray on multiple chromatic levels complementing and contrasting each other beautifully.

 As one can imagine the contrast between the gray and teal or gray and turquoise can be realized rather easily using the solid color, tones of silver or gold can sustain this contrast further on yet in a complementary state the balance should be far more delicate as the tones of both gray and teal or turquoise need to present the same color warmth to sustain one another, the example below showcases a setting that in which equilibrium has been found.

 Overall, simply use the gray tone as a neutral or base color to create wonders.
 With the right combination of the colors mentioned above you are on the right track, simply try to find the balance between the tones` warmth for an extraordinary atmosphere.